 Katie Taylor eager for rematch after decision loss to Chantelle Cameron

-Katie Taylor is looking towards a rematch with Chantelle Cameron in autumn after losing her first ever fight on Saturday night in Dublin.
+Katie Taylor is looking towards a rematch with Chantelle Cameron in the autumn after losing her first fight on Saturday night in Dublin.

-Cameron, who is yet to lose a fight, defended her undisputed light-welterweight title with the 10-round fight scored a 95-95 draw, and 96-94, 96-94 in favour of Cameron.
+Cameron, who is yet to be defeated, defended her undisputed light-welterweight title with the 10-round fight scored a 95-95 draw, and 96-94, 96-94 in favour of Cameron.

-A disappointed Katie Taylor told DAZN after the bout that she has already set her sights on the rematch.
+A disappointed Taylor told DAZN after the bout that she has already set her sights on another contest with Cameron.

 “Congratulations to Chantelle and thank you for this opportunity.
 I’m looking forward to the rematch.